nautechsystems/nautilus_trader/docs/guides/backtest_example.md

 # Complete Backtest Example

-This notebook runs through a complete backtest example using raw data (external to Nautilus) through to a single backtest run.
+This example runs through how to load raw data (external to Nautilus) into the data catalog, through to a single 'one-shot' backtest run.

 ## Imports